styfic/MMM-Ebook/README.md

 ### MMM Approved!

-You can see Mr Money Mustache's endorsement of this project [here](https://forum.mrmoneymustache.com/welcome-to-the-forum/making-a-mr-money-mustache-ebook/).
+Mr. Money Mustache endorsed the original version of this project, which I forked, [here](https://forum.mrmoneymustache.com/welcome-to-the-forum/making-a-mr-money-mustache-ebook/).

 "Awesome work!!
 You hereby have my full approval to share this book (and work together to improve it if you like).
 As long as you give it away for free!"